Minority Voices TheatreA Project of The Very Little Theatre

 by Yussef El Guindi

 MVT@VLT is proud to present the Eugene premiere of Yussef El Guindi’s Pilgrims Musa and Sheri in the New World.
-Set in New York City, Musa is an Egyptian cab driver, and Sheri is an all-American waitress who fall madly in love with each other.
+Set in a large American city, Musa is an Egyptian cab driver, and Sheri is an all-American waitress who fall madly in love with each other.
 Just don’t let Musa’s fiancée Gamila know.
 Pilgrims Musa and Sheri in the New World is a romantic comedy that proves, no matter where we’re from, we’re all on this human pilgrimage together.
-Directed by Michael Najjar, this charming and revealing play takes a typical love triangle and infuses it with the tensions of the east/west cultural divide.
+Directed by Michael Malek Najjar, this charming and revealing play takes a typical love triangle and infuses it with the tensions of the east/west cultural divide.
 And we are very excited that Seattle playwright Yussef El Guindi will join us for this event.

 This will be MVT’s first fully staged production, with sets, lights, and actors moving around the stage (with memorized lines of dialogue).
 We are excited to be able to bring this play to you.